pitt-miskov-zivanov-lab/BioRECIPE/docs/index.rst

     :target: https://melody-biorecipe.readthedocs.io/en/latest/?badge=latest
     :alt: Documentation Status

-Biological system Representation for Evaluation, Curation, Interoperability, Preserving, and Execution (BioRECIPE)
+BioRECIPE: Biological system Representation for Evaluation, Curation, Interoperability, Preserving, and Execution
 --------------------------------------------------------------------------------------------------------

 The BioRECIPE representation format was introduced to facilitate seamless human-machine interaction while creating, verifying, evaluating, curating, and expanding *executable models* of intra- and intercellular signaling.
 This format allows a human user to easily preview and modify any model components, while it is at the same time readable by machines and can be processed by a range of model development and analysis tools.
 The BioRECIPE format is a tabular format used for models that have a *directed graph* as their underlying structure.